rasoulifarhad/java-projects/simple-tdd-demo/src/test/java/com/farhad/example/tic_tac_toe/note.md

 - If no winning condition is fulfilled, then there is no winner.
 - The player wins when the whole horizontal line is occupied by his pieces.
+- The player wins when the whole vertical line is occupied by his pieces.
+- The player wins when the whole diagonal line from the top-left to bottom-right is occupied by his pieces.